gracelang/language/spec.md

 ### type Unknown

-The type `Unknown` prevents type checking.
+The type `Unknown` bypasses type checking.
 Any object matches type unknown, and messages sent to Unknown can only be checked at runtime.
 Unknown can either be written explicitly in declarations, or types can be omitted altogether, in which case the type is